-Cat owners often ask questions about how to take care of cats through many information channels such as relatives, friends, and the internet.
+Cat owners often ask questions about how to care for cats through many information channels, such as relatives, friends, and the internet.

-There are three main building blocks that form the foundation of a cat’s potential lifespan: Consistent veterinary care; a nutritious age-appropriate diet; and responsible at-home care.
-Maintaining a close bond with your cat is also essential to ensuring the highest quality of comfort possible during their entire lifespan.
+Three main building blocks form the foundation of a cat’s potential lifespan: Consistent veterinary care, a nutritious age-appropriate diet, and responsible at-home care.
+Maintaining a close bond with your cat is essential to ensuring the highest quality of comfort possible throughout its lifespan.

 Basic cat stages of life